 "Compensatory rest" is a period of rest the same length as the period of rest, or part of a period of rest, that a worker has missed.

 The regulations give all workers a right to 90 hours of rest in a week.
-This is the total of your entitlement to daily and weekly rest periods.
-The exceptions allow you to take rest in a different pattern to that set out in the regulations.
+This is the total of the entitlement to daily and weekly rest periods.
+The exceptions allow a worker to take rest in a different pattern to that set out in the regulations.

 The principle is that everyone gets his or her entitlement of 90 hours rest a week on average, although some rest may come slightly later than normal.

 The regulations, apart from the entitlement to paid annual leave, do not apply if a worker can decide how long he or she works.